-- Monmouthshire has the capacity for at least 125 children to attend a Welsh medium childcare setting. - Monmouthshire has the capacity for at least 125 children to attend a Welsh medium early education setting. - There will a new Cylch Meithrin in Usk so that there is a Welsh medium childcare setting in Monmouthshire, one in each of the five main settlements. - There are sufficient, well qualified Welsh medium childcare practitioners working in Monmouthshire to ensure high quality, sustainable provision across the county.
+- Monmouthshire has the capacity for at least 125 children to attend a Welshmedium childcare setting. - Monmouthshire has the capacity for at least 125 children to attend a Welshmedium early education setting. - There will be new Cylch Meithrin in Usk so that there is a Welsh-medium childcare setting in Monmouthshire, one in each of the five main settlements. - All childcare practitioners will have attended a suitable Welsh language course by 2025. - At least 95% of practitioners report they are confident in using the Welsh language in the setting. - There are sufficient, well qualified Welsh-medium childcare practitioners working in Monmouthshire to ensure high quality, sustainable provision across the county. - Welsh medium Flying Start places are available in all four towns in Monmouthshire.